SystemFw/blog/content/staging/paxos-failures.md

 This is a good spot to talk about fencing, it wasn't required until lock stealing as writes were totally driven by the de-facto leader

+I can talk about the need for waiting for responses in Phase 2 here

 First reconstruct the paxos messages from the locks we've discussed, then say what we're missing are value selection rules, but before that, an interlude